 By working with UEFA’s five sister confederations and their member associations, the Assist programme contributes to the global development of football.
-It does this by sharing European knowledge and best practice and supporting countries whose players contribute so much to the beautiful game.

 Article top media content

 UEFA launched Assist, a football development programme, in 2017.
 Its objective: to share the experience and know-how of UEFA and its member associations outside of Europe.

 By working closely with UEFA’s five sister confederations and FIFA, Assist has built on existing collaborations with the AFC (Asia), CAF (Africa), CONCACAF (North and Central America), CONMEBOL (South America) and the OFC (New Zealand and South Pacific island nations).
 This strengthens ties between member associations across all six continents.

 So far, Assist has channelled UEFA support to more than 200 football development projects in close to 60 countries worldwide.
 Initiatives focus on four main goals:

 - Examples: courses on football association management; workshops covering communications and marketing; leadership retreats; career transition guidance for players; women’s football and league development programmes